 Benefits from exercise vs no benefit- If you have Spina Bifida exercise will have limitations when you workout and it will be more challenging but for most people, it’s not totally out of the cards like it could be for Muscular Dystrophy.
 Sometimes you may only be able to do upper body training and few sit-ups but even if you are severely limited you usually can find something to do to stay active.
 If you have Congenital Muscular Dystrophy it will be different as you will be able to kick a ball and do some physical activity but it will not give any benefits because you can’t strengthen your muscles.
 Why put yourself through so much pain when you know that nothing will change?
 In my opinion, it’s kind of pointless and I wouldn’t do it if I knew that all my hard work was never going to pay off!

 Most disabilities and chronic conditions are very different from each other and even though it looks like our disabilities could be the same this is a wrong assumption and could be totally wrong.
 Karly and I both face significant challenges but they, are not the same challenges, because our disabilities are not even kind of similar.
 She has a disease that gets worse over time and I have a permanent disability that has some physical challenges but does not get worse over time.
 The only things I would say both Karly and I can relate to are the challenges of being disabled and ableist comments people say against us but our disabilities are completely different and we can’t fully understand what the other is going through.
 We are both sympathetic towards each other’s conditions but we don’t compare them because our disabilities are not the same or even remotely comparable and the challenges we face are completely different.
-I hope you learned a little bit about the differences between Spina Bifida and Muscular Dystrophy and if you enjoyed this post please visit Karly’s blog for the continuation of this post because it’s something you don’t want to miss!
+I hope you learned a little bit about the differences between Spina Bifida and Muscular Dystrophy and thank you Karly for participating!
 If you have any questions about Spina Bifida or Muscular Dystrophy please leave them in the comments below and I will do my best to answer.